Worklytics/psoxy/docs/troubleshooting.md

 If you are using openjdk 19.0.1, you may run into problems with the build.
 We suggest you downgrade to some java 17 (which is Long-Term Support edition) and use that.

+NOTE: we believe the issue is fixed in 19.0.2, which was [released Jan 23, 2023](https://www.oracle.com/java/technologies/javase/19-0-2-relnotes.html).
+So alternatively you could try upgrading to that (or higher).

 On Mac, steps would be:

 1. check version